w-utter/realsense-rust/realsense-sys/README.md

 locate the headers and libraries necessary for RealSense operation.
 The Windows wizard does not provide this file, so we provide it ourselves.

-It's a good idea to set this Environment Variable globally as well through the Windows System Properties. *BUT NOTE*:
-Environment Variables set through the Windows System Properties will not apply until the host machine is power cycled.
+It's a good idea to set the `PKG_CONFIG_PATH` Environment Variable globally as well via the System Properties. *BUT NOTE*: Environment Variables set through the Windows System Properties will not apply until the host machine is power cycled.
 Yep.
 That's a thing.

 *Second Option*: Add `realsense2.pc` to pkg-config's search directory